monsoonmaelstrom/book2/book2.md

 I nod.

 “You wanted a solution,” Davy says again.
 “You don’t have to use it.
-If I thought there was another way, I’d have said so.”
+If I thought there was another way, I’d have led with that.”

 “I know,” I respond quietly, because I do.